apadalko/SupremeRestKit/README.md

     "title": "title for article 2"
 }
 ```
-You successfully parsed it and get this array [Article1,Article2] .
-Then move this array forward somewhere in your App , for ex , in Table View.
+You parsed it in this array [Article1,Article2] and forward somewhere in your App , for ex , in Table View.
-Very common - is that on  cell selection you will move to a new View Controller and load more detailed object for article with Id = 1 :
+Very common - is that on cell selection you will push to a new View Controller and load more detailed object for article with Id = 1 :
 ```json
 {
     "id":1,